hello-jason/windows-98-bootstrap-theme/README.md

 # Windows 98 Styles

 The goal of this project is to create a Bootstrap theme that has the look and feel of the Windows 98 SE operating system.
-I am running this OS in a virtual machine and overlaying markup on top of actual screenshots, attempting to be as authenticate as possible
+I am running this OS in a virtual machine and overlaying markup on top of actual screenshots, attempting to be as authenticate as possible.

 ## Requirements
 * Node